Serenaise/Best_Gray_CSCI2270_FinalProject/README.md

 Katherine Best and Kathryn Gray

 Open Issues/Bugs:
-Collision count remains unchanged when items are deleted and the delete code does not seem to be working.
+Collision count remains unchanged when items are deleted.
-Find does not check for invalid input.
+Find does not check for invalid input or if the thing to find is in the table.
+Seg faults.